How to Get Rid of Geese

 Natural Walls

 Geese love a good swim on a lake, but they also want an easy way out.
-You can take advantage of this by lining your pond or lake with plants or other barriers that reach 18 inches or higher.
-Without a clear ramp out, geese will generally pass up your land in favor of something easier to navigate.
+You can take advantage of this by lining your pond or lake with tall grass, aquatic plants, or other barriers that reach 18 inches or higher.
+This not only acts like a natural fence, geese won’t be able to see if there are predators lurking near the water body.
+Without a clear view, geese will generally pass up your land in favor of something easier to navigate.

 Poor Hotel Service